Laughing during Pregnancy – Benefits to Mom and Baby

 During your checkups, you will often undergo ultrasound scans to see how your baby is doing.
 Try to laugh out loud and see how he reacts.
 Babies tend to get more active and develop better when they find their mother happy and cheerful.

-3. Cuts Down Risk of Premature Delivery
+3. Cuts Down the Risk of Premature Delivery

-The immunity of a mother is at her lowest during pregnancy, which makes it easy for any external microbes and germs to enter the body and wreak havoc.
+The immunity of a mother is at its lowest during pregnancy, which makes it easy for any external microbes and germs to enter the body and wreak havoc.
 At times, her body may react adversely and trigger premature birth.
 Laughter, on the other hand, helps the body stay strong and keeps the immunity high, too.

 4. Develops the Baby’s Nervous System Optimally

-While dietary choices and intake of certain food items help in better brain development, engaging in laughter can helps stimulate the same as well.
+While dietary choices and intake of certain food items help in better brain development, engaging in laughter can help stimulate the same as well.
 It helps the child become emotionally intelligent and triggers the generation of brain cells in that area.

 5. Helps the Baby Feel Better Emotionally